 Only a psychiatrist can make a recommendation for TMS or ECT.
 Both forms of treatment are reserved for severe and recurrent depression that is not responsive to counseling or medications.

-A large part of my method for treating depression involves using Cognitive Behavioral Therapy (CBT).
-When using CBT we will focus on negative thought patterns and beliefs that seem to keep you stuck.
-Once we have identified those beliefs and thought patterns (which is not as easy as you might think) then we will work to change them into more healthy and positive thoughts and beliefs, which is known as cognitive restructuring.
+A large part of our method for treating depression involves using Cognitive Behavioral Therapy (CBT).
+When using CBT we focus on negative thought patterns and beliefs that seem to keep you stuck.
+Once those have been identified (which is not as easy as you might think) then you will work to change them into more healthy and positive thoughts and beliefs, which is known as cognitive restructuring.

 While attempting to identify negative beliefs that you may have about yourself we may examine family history, childhood relationships, current friendships, and/or current relationships where negative beliefs may have begun to form due to an unhealthy attachment or relationship style.

 Then comes the hard work.
 Identifying those negative thoughts and beliefs you may have about yourself can be tough, but holding and dealing with the feelings attached to those thoughts and beliefs is even more difficult.
 It is not easy to sit with your pain, but it is incredibly rewarding when done in a safe place.